Gout is inflammation in and around joints due to uric acid crystals.

 Uric acid comes from the break down of purine from food or human cells.
-Sometimes the body makes too much uric acid or has difficulty passing uric acid out of the body through the kidneys.
-When uric acid levels get too high it may lead to the formation of uric acid crystals in joints and gout.
+Sometimes the body makes too much uric acid.
+It may also have problems passing uric acid out of the body through the kidneys.
+Uric acid crystals form when uric acid levels get too high.
+This leads to gout.

-Gout is more common in men over the age of 30 years, but gout can occur in men and women at any age.
-Other factors that may increase your risk of gout include:
+Gout is more common in men and older adults.
+But it can happen in men and women at any age.

-Certain foods and beverages may also increase your chances of gout.
+Certain foods and drinks may also raise your chances of gout.

 Treatment depends on whether the gout is acute or recurrent.

-In general, the sooner treatment begins for an acute attack, the more effective it is.
+In general, the sooner you get medical help for an acute attack, the better.
 Treatment depends on: